MaybeCarter/plex-wiki/README.md

 Great!
 You made a Plex account and got all set up for an optimal streaming experience.

 ## Download Apps
 Plex has apps for pretty much every device you'd ever want to stream media on.
 If you're on desktop, download the  app [here for Mac](https://www.plex.tv/media-server-downloads/?cat=plex+desktop&plat=macos#plex-app) or [here for Windows](https://www.plex.tv/media-server-downloads/?cat=plex+desktop&plat=win#plex-app).
 If you're on mobile, tap [here for iOS](https://itunes.apple.com/us/app/plex/id383457673?mt=8) or [here for Android](https://play.google.com/store/apps/details?id=com.plexapp.android&hl=en).
-Plex used to require a one-time in-app purchase of $5 to stream on mobile.
-However, as of April 2025, that option has been removed in favor of a new Remote Watch Pass subscription.
-Not to worry, since I own a Plex Pass, it is free for all Hyperdrive users to stream remotely on any device.
+As of April 2025, Plex requires a Remote Watch Pass subscription to stream media outside of the server's local network.
+However, since I own a Plex Pass, it is free for all Hyperdrive users to stream remotely on any device.
 You should **never** be asked to pay to stream on Plex.

 Plex is also available on all major set-top boxes and smart TVs.
 > If you have both a smart TV and a set-top box (like an Apple TV, Roku, or Nvidia Shield), I _beg_ you to use the Plex app on the set-top box instead of the smart TV app.
 Smart TV apps are extremely resource-constrained and provide a significantly inferior experience to their set-top box counterparts.

-_Settings wiki page coming soon_

 ## Can't Find What You Want?
 If there's something you want to watch that isn't yet on Hyperdrive, you can request it yourself.
 Let's get set up with Jellyseerr, my automated request management platform: